-Many Terminator fans were infuriated by this film's perceived moral, that fate is real, and that the future is inevitable, because it completely undermines the moral of Terminator 2: Judgment Day (1991), being that there is 'no fate but what we make for ourselves'.
-What many fans did not realize, however, is that the previous movie also stated that 'it is in [humanity's] nature to destroy [itself]', and it seems due to this that Judgment Day is inevitable, not because the future cannot be changed.
+Many Terminator fans were infuriated by this film's perceived moral, that fate is real and that the future is inevitable.
+This is because it completely undermines the moral of Terminator 2: Judgment Day (1991), being that there is 'no fate but what we make for ourselves'.
+What many fans did not realize is that the previous movie also stated that 'it is in [humanity's] nature to destroy [itself]', and it seems due to this that Judgment Day is inevitable, not because the future cannot be changed.

 Kristanna Loken speaks all of her dialogue in the first 25 minutes of the film.
 The T-X's only other dialogue comes when she is impersonating Scott Mason and later Kate Brewster; these lines are spoken by Mark Famiglietti and Claire Danes respectively.